sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 *Examples on vyutkalita in respect of a geometrically progression series.*

+115[^198].
+Where (in the process of reckoning of the fruits on trees in serial bunches), 4 happens to be the first term, 2 the common ratio, and 16 the number of terms, while the chosen-off number of terms (removed) are 10, 9, 8, 7, 6, 5 and 4 (respectively) - there, say, O you who know arithmeticand have penetrated into the interior of the forest of practical mathematical operations, (the interior) wherein wild elephants sport - (there say) what the total of the remaining fruits is on the top of the various good trees (dealt with therein).

-[115](# "In this problem, there are given 7 different fruit trees, each of which has 16 bunches of fruits.
+[^198]: "In this problem, there are given 7 different fruit trees, each of which has 16 bunches of fruits.
 The lowest bunch on each tree has 4 fruits; the fruits in the higher bunches are geometrically progressive in number, the common ratio being 2; and 10, 9, 8, 7, 6, 5 and 4 represent the numbers of the bunches removed from below in order from the 7 trees.
-We have to find out ").
-Where (in the process of reckoning of the fruits on trees in serial bunches), 4 happens to be the first term, 2 the common ratio, and 16 the number of terms, while the chosen-off number of terms (removed) are 10, 9, 8, 7, 6, 5 and 4 (respectively) - there, say, O you who know arithmeticand have penetrated into the interior of the forest of practical mathematical operations, (the interior) wherein wild elephants sport - (there say) what the total of the remaining fruits is on the top of the various good trees (dealt with therein).
+We have to find out "

 Thus ends *vyutkalita*, the eighth of the operations known as *Parikarman*.